Search

 • Who inherits under the Greek law

-• How much is inheritance tax?
+• How much is inheritance tax in Greece?

-• How to find missing heirs?
+• How to find missing heirs in Greece?

 Under Greek law without a will(intestate succession), there are six ranks which are used to determine who is called upon to inherit the estate